Keeping Children Safe

 The school's policies on child protection and safeguarding are published in the Statutory Information section of this website or can be requested from the school office.

 Teachers have been trained on WRAP, the Home Office's anti-radicalisation training package.
-For futher information please see the parent pamphlet below.
+For further information please see the parent pamphlet below.